Visiting New Orleans in the fall is a great time to take advantage of the outdoors and an opportunity to spend a day in City Park.

 City Park is also home to the New Orleans Museum of Art.
 The museum has an impressive permanent fine art collection, wonderful special exhibitions, along with docent-guided tours.
 The Sydney & Walda Besthoff Sculpture Garden just next door to the museum.
 The landscaping is gorgeous and the collection of sculptures is outstanding.
 The sculpture garden is open free to the public every day that the museum is open.
 The museum is free to the public on Wednesdays.

-New Orleans City Park is now and will always be one of the city’s most prized possessions.
+City Park is now and will always be one of the city’s most prized possessions.